hvignolo87/superside-challenge/README.md

 Before start building the models, I've explored the raw data to understand its nature and relation with the `dim_project` (which I verified is in a clean format, ready to be consumed as is).
 To do this, I loaded the raw data in a source table in the `Clients` DB, `engagement_metrics` table.

-Some things that came up from the analysis are:
+Some things that came up from the analysis are the following.

 ### Presence of duplicates